-24 Concerning the natural use of the English language, one might use "pseudonymization" instead of "pseudonymity".
+4 Concerning the natural use of the English language, one might use "pseudonymization" instead of "pseudonymity".
 But at least in Germany, the data protection officers gave "pseudonymization" the meaning that you have first person-related data having some kinds of identifier for the civil identity (cf. Section 11 for a definition of "civil identity"): "replacing a person's name and other identifying characteristics with a label, in order to preclude identification of the data subject or to render such identification substantially difficult" (§ 6a German Federal Data Protection Act).
 Therefore, we use a different term (coined by David Chaum: "pseudonymity") to describe the process where from the very beginning, only the holder is able to link to his/her civil identity.

-Pseudonymity is the use of pseudonyms as IDs.^{25,26}
+25 From [ISO99]: "[Pseudonymity] ensures that a user may use a resource or service without disclosing its user identity, but can still be accountable for that use. [...]
+Pseudonymity requires that a set of users and/or subjects are unable to determine the identity of a user bound to a subject or operation, but that this user is still accountable for its actions."
+This view on pseudonymity covers only the use of digital pseudonyms.
+Therefore, our definition of pseudonymity is much broader as it is does not necessarily require disclosure of the user's identity and accountability.
+Pseudonymity alone - as it is used in the real world and in technological contexts - does not tell anything about the degrees of anonymity or accountability; these degrees depend on several properties, cf. below.